GiveAway Of The Month

 A rectangular pad was spread out on the floor with lines taped on it.
 Mallory called it piste, but Jared thought it looks like a long, black mat.
 Behind it was a folding table where the scoreboard sat, its large, colored buttons making it look like a game.
 The director was fiddling with the wires, connecting them to a foil and testing the force needed to make the buzzer sound and the lights flash.

 This time, the authors take us through the underground world inhibited by the dwarves under the unused quarry.
-The quarry is also part of the maps of the Spiderwick Estate and the magical area around it, so the children are interested by its appearance, especially as its right across from their school.
+The quarry is also part of the maps of the Spiderwick Estate and the magical area around it, so the children are intrigued by its appearance, especially as its located right across from their school.

 The rock had been mined jaggedly; chunks of stone stuck out like ledges along the nearly thirty-foot drop to the uneven valley below.
 Scrabbly bits of grass grew along the walls from thick veins of dirt.